The two-dimensional one-component plasma is hyperuniform: Introduction

 we have:

-\end{theorem} Since good exponential tails for $\Di$ at values higher than $R$ are already known (see e.g. \cite[Thm~1]{armstrong2019local}), this new sub-algebraic tail valid for values of the discrepancy between $R \log^{-0.3} R$ and $R$ imply that:
+\end{theorem} Since good exponential tails for $\Di$ at values higher than $R$ are already known (see e.g. \cite[Thm~1]{armstrong2019local}), this new sub-algebraic tail valid for values of the discrepancy between $R \log^{-0.3} R$ and $R$ \cor{provides the crucial improvement to go from $\O(R^2)$ to $o(R^2)$ in our controls on the number variance}, and it implies the desired asymptotic result: \begin{corollary}[Hyperuniformity of the 2DOCP] \cor{For each $N \geq 2$, let $x = x(N)$ be a point in $\LN$ and let $R = R(N)$ be a positive radius.
+Assume that we are taking “large disks” in the sense: